Remaining Steadfast in Our Faith

 God makes us fruitful to the very end of our lives, even when we are old (vv.
 12-14).

 Bearing fruit in this sense means to demonstrate our love of God by obeying Him.
 When we bear fruit, we glorify God (John 15:8).
-The Holy Spirit lives in every Christian, and He produces the “fruit of the Spirit” in us (Galatians 5:22-23).
+The Holy Spirit lives in every Christian, and He produces the “fruit of the Spirit” in us (Galatians 5:22-23 NIV).

 Age doesn’t prevent us from being fruitful.
 In fact, the writer of Psalm 92 says we will continue to bear fruit even when we are old!
 What a blessing it is to know that Christians have purpose regardless of age.
 Thank you, Father!